aaronmedina-dev/aaronmedina-dev/README.md

-# Hi there! 👋 I'm Aaron Medina
+# Hi there! 👋 I'm Aaron.

 <h2>🚀 About Me</h2>
 <p>I'm a passionate <b>Software Developer</b> with a strong focus on <b>DevOps, Cloud Infrastructure, and Backend Development</b>.
 I enjoy building applications and automating workflows to improve efficiency.</p>